Wednesday, May 28, 2014

 In 2005, I snapped a photo for its 21st birthday.
 I remember thinking it odd to have a car that was old enough to drink.

 By 2006 it had rolled over 100,000 miles.
 The cracked header had come off and was replaced by a PVC black ebay special.
 The blue was collecting more dings and scrapes; the black plastic was peeling off the window trim.
 The kids leaned their bikes against Dad’s old car.
 Ugh.
 The slipping clutch was replaced.
-The leaking break master cylinder was replaced.
+The leaking brake master cylinder was replaced.
 Years of getting in and out of the driver seat had worn through the fabric on the side bolster, and the seat now wore an old t-shirt as a cover.

 But after each repair, it kept delivering driving fun, and over time frequency of repairs ebbed.
 And a weird thing happened.
 Several of those four kids were driving on their own.
 The need for that MINI diminished.